divnix/std/docs/explain/why-nix.md

 You know the concept of string interpolation.

-Every time `nix` interpolates an identifier, there is something that you don't immediatly see: it keeps a so called "string context" right at the site of interpolation.
+Every time `nix` interpolates an identifier, there is something that you don't immediately see: it keeps a so called "string context" right at the site of interpolation.
 That string context holds a directed acyclic graph of all the dependencies that are required to make that string.